chrisdone/website/hakyll/posts/monads.markdown

 Then they came up with a syntax (actually, two[^1]) that was syntactic sugar for calling the class methods to make it feel more ergonomic.

-Parsers, CPS, async, optional chaining, all look like this:
+Parsers, CPS, async, optional chaining, all look more or less like this in most modern popular programming languages:

 ```javascript
 getThing.and_then(x => putThingElsewhere(x+4)).and_then(..)